-Remote working.
-Social distancing.
-Self-isolation.
-These words have very quickly become part of our daily vocabulary and have found their way into our working lives.
+Remote working has very quickly become part of our daily vocabulary and have found their way into our working lives.
 Despite uncertainty around the future, bid writers still have a job to do, and need to continue to write tenders.

 Remote working is not a new concept, and lots of bid writers have been doing it for years – freelancers, as an example.

 But what about those who are used to an office environment?
 Or even to those freelancers who work remotely, we bet you’re not used to being as cooped up as you have been in recent weeks?

 With more of us working remotely, it brings about new challenges.
 But we have some practical suggestions to hopefully alleviate the downsides of managing bids in isolation.

 Challenges and Solutions for Remote Bid Writing

 The uncertainty of this pandemic means that you don’t know if/when your colleagues may fall ill.
 It may mean that they are unable to work, leaving more tasks at your door.
 What do you do if you don’t have the capacity?
 Deadlines are always looming!